“Waldron maintains pulse and purpose”

 “Michael Waldron and his band navigate their way through the score sensitively”

 (London Evening Standard)

 Michael continues a busy profile as a pianist and accompanist, having performed extensively across the world.
-Recent highlights include recitals with Charlie Siem at the Palazzo Ruspoli, Rome; Topi Lehtipuu at the Philharmonie, Luxembourg; with the Orion Orchestra under the direction of Edward Gardner at the Royal Festival Hall, and a studio recording with Pink Floyd.
+Recent highlights include recitals with Charlie Siem at the Palazzo Ruspoli, Rome; Topi Lehtipuu at the Philharmonie, Luxembourg; with the Orion Orchestra under the direction of Edward Gardner at the Royal Festival Hall, and a studio recording with Pink Floyd at Abbey Road.
 He has also worked alongside Dame Kiri te Kanawa, Emma Bell, Andrew Foster-Williams, and Gerald Finley.